sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 }
 ```

-In the `handler.go` file, we add the `MsgBuyName` handler to the module router, so it now looks like this:
+In the `handler.go` file, add the `MsgBuyName` handler to the module router, so it now looks like this:

 ```go
 // NewHandler returns a handler for "nameservice" type messages. func NewHandler(keeper Keeper) sdk.Handler {